apache/superset/docs/installation.rst

 |  Teradata     | ``pip install sqlalchemy-teradata`` | ``teradata://``                                 |
 +---------------+-------------------------------------+-------------------------------------------------+

-Note that many other database are supported, the main criteria being the existence of a functional SqlAlchemy dialect and Python driver.
+Note that many other databases are supported, the main criteria being the existence of a functional SqlAlchemy dialect and Python driver.
 Googling the keyword ``sqlalchemy`` in addition of a keyword that describes the database you want to connect to should get you to the right place.